velascoluis/bigpato/README.md

 The constructor takes the following arguments:

-* bq_project = Google Cloud Platform project
+* `bq_project` = Google Cloud Platform project
-* bq_database = BigQuery dataset to use, it should be already created.
+* `bq_database` = BigQuery dataset to use, it should be already created.
 BigPato only supports querying tables under the same dataset
-* bq_key = Service Account secrets JSON key with enough permissions to execute SQL queries and export data to GCS
+* `bq_key` = Service Account secrets JSON key with enough permissions to execute SQL queries and export data to GCS
-* duckdb_db = Local duckDB metadata file, if it is not present it will be created on the first run
+* `duckdb_db` = Local duckDB metadata file, if it is not present it will be created on the first run
-* local_duck_folder = A local folder where the duckDB will cache tables
+* `local_duck_folder` = A local folder where the duckDB will cache tables
-* export_bq_bucket = A GCS bucket that will be used to export BigQuery tables in parquet format.
+* `export_bq_bucket` = A GCS bucket that will be used to export BigQuery tables in parquet format.

-Inspect the table location metadata:
+Inspect the table location metadata calling `get_metadata_dict()`:

 ```python
 print(bigpato_client.get_metadata_dict())

 ```
-That will show where tables are located:
+`BigPato` maintains a interal catalog with information about the tables deployed in the specified BigQuery dataset and the tables promoted to local storage (also registered on the `duckDB` catalog).
+That will return the tables location:

 ```python
 {'call_center': {'location': 'local', 'usage': 0},